 The Bank calculates 12-month and lifetime PDs on a product by country basis.
 12-month PDs are determined using historical default data and then incorporate forward looking information.
-Lifetime PDs are determined using historical data.
+Lifetime PDs are determined using historical default data and then incorporate forward looking information.
+Lifetime PDs are determined by applying a scaling factor to the 12-month PDs forward looking factor.
+Lifetime PDs are also capped at a 10-year maturity.

-Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2021 (Expressed in Jamaican dollars unless otherwise indicated)